GoingOffRoading/Boilest-Scaling-Video-Encoder/README.md

 ---
 ## MariaDB

 Technically, the workflow works fine (at this time) without access to MariaDB (mysql).
 MariaDB is where the results of the encoding are tracked.
-If Maria is not deployed, the final task will fail, and this will only be noticable in the logs.
+If Maria is not deployed, the final task will fail, and this will only be noticeable in the logs.

 In Maria, create a database called 'boilest'.